13 Beloved Books That Didn’t Age Well

 Madeleine Brand, former host of NPR’s “Day to Day” segment, told the Los Angeles Times that she was appalled by the expectation Shel Silverstein’s The Giving Tree sets for young mothers with its not-so-subtle metaphor.
 She said, “When I received 50 copies after the birth of my children, I read it with adult eyes and was horrified.
 This tree—the mother—keeps giving and giving and giving to a child who keeps taking and taking and taking.
 He denudes her, literally, until she is a stump, and then at the end, the boy—now a tired, old man—sits on her.
 The tree says she’s happy—happy to be sat upon.”

 Swap out The Giving Tree for Love You Forever by Robert Munsch.
 In this 1995 classic, a mother’s unconditional love leads to a role reversal when her adult son uses the love and skills he learned from her to become his mother’s caregiver.
-Find out the 100 children’s books everyone should read in their lifetime.

 Barely appropriate even in 1955, this classroom read has gotten more rotten with age.
 It’s a disturbing twist on a classic tale of boy-meets-girl.
 The book chronicles a middle-aged man’s obsession with forcing a 12-year-old girl (whom he calls Lolita) into a sexual relationship.

-If you’re interested in learning more about Lolita but would rather not read the creepy account for yourself, check out Azar Nafisi’s Reading Lolita in Tehran, which The Independent called “a story of love, books, and revolution.”
-Find out 20 good books you should have read by now.
+If you’re interested in learning more about Lolita but would rather not read the creepy account for yourself, check out Azar Nafisi’s Reading Lolita in Tehran, which The Independent called “a story of love, books, and revolution.“

 Romance readers have praised Charlotte Brontë’s classics for a long time.
 Jane Eyre is often listed in a long line of favorites.
 But mistreating—even imprisoning!—a woman isn’t cool, and that’s exactly what the handsome, brooding Edward Rochester does midway through the story.
 Looking at the 1847 novel through a modern lens recently led The Artifice to call out Jane as a contemporary “bad feminist.”

 Looking for a Brontë heroine with a better taste in men and a little more gumption?
 You’re bound to enjoy one of Anne Brontë’s lesser-known masterpieces, The Tenant of Wildfell Hall.
-Plus, get a look at some more overrated classic books and our picks for better alternatives.

 The Swiss Family Robinson